SpongeBob's Last Stand: Reception

-According to the Nielsen Media Research, Nickelodeon averaged 2.1 million total viewers.
+According to Nielsen Media Research, Nickelodeon averaged 2.1 million total viewers.
 SpongeBob SquarePants was ranked as the number-one program on broadcast and basic cable in April and scored the number-one telecast, "SpongeBob's Last Stand", with kids 2–11 for the month.

 The episode received positive reviews from critics.
-Paul Mavis of DVD Talk said "[the episode have] a nicely worked-out story and strong, integrated gags.
+Paul Mavis of DVD Talk said "[the episode has] a nicely worked-out story and strong, integrated gags."
 He added "it's a particularly well-crafted entry."
 C. S. Strowbridge of The Numbers said "There are a number of funny gags on this double-length short, but it feels padded.
 It's also heavy-handed.
 I do like that they have a message to go with the jokes, but it would have been more effective if it were more subtle."
 Josh Rode of DVD Verdict described the episode as "decent".
 Shannon Gosney of The Mommy-Files said "there were many parts where my boys just burst out laughing.
 Even I found myself laughing at times."